DoepDopiDope/WerewolvesCompany/releases/latest/README.md

 - It is possible to die before the roles distribution has happened, as it waits for all scraps to be placed.
 Please don't jump off the ship while it's moving, you may die.
 - If someone leaves the game and does not rejoin, the roles distribution may fail (only happened once with friends, I could not reproduce the issue?).
 Maybe it has to do with LateCompany or MoreCompany
 - I got my pop up to stop working at some point.
 It was only a visual bug as the roles actions were still working properly.
 I got it working again after rejoining the game.
 No idea why this happens.
+- With Glitch's pack, while testing, as the only werewolf, I could not depart.
+- With Glitch's pack, the roles are not distributed
+- With Glitch's pack, the quota seems really really bugged

 From glitch's stream
 - Some incompatibility with NightOfLTheLivingMimics only in the lobby, so that's not too much of a problem.
 I could not reproduce the issue.